 Financing Your Legal Education

 Going to law school is an investment in your future.
-Planning ahead, taking advantage of federal loans, seeking out external scholarships, and being frugal will make the navigation of financing law school easier and more effective.
+Planning ahead, taking advantage of a federal loan, seeking out external scholarships, and being frugal will make the navigation of financing law school easier and more effective.
 Take time to educate yourself about available options and then choose your best plan of action.

 Tuition and Cost of Attendance

 Current tuition is determined by the University of Miami Board of Trustees.
 Please consult the Law School Cost of Attendance for information about the tuition structure and other fees.
-For the Master of Legal Studies, please click here for information.

 Institutional Scholarships (Merit-based Aid)